webvisum/Xtest/README.md

 }
 ```

-You could open screenshots (and tests results) by browsing to http://localhost/YourProject/htdocs/tests/view/
+You can view the screenshots (and test results) by browsing to http://localhost/YourProject/htdocs/tests/view/

 ## Selenium Tests

 All selenium tests a running against your current database.
-NOTHING could be reverted.
-You have to clean up data by yourself! (or you do not care about cleaning up..)
+NOTHING can be reverted.
+You have to clean up data by yourself! (or you do not care about cleaning up)

 ### Using Selenium

 You have to start Selenium first.
-We provide all required files in app/tests/selenium - not the directory app of Magento but the directory app in xtest.
+We provide all required files in app/tests/selenium.
+Not the directory app of Magento but the directory app in xtest.
 Just run start.sh to start it.

 ```
 cd htdocs/tests/selenium